AryanGitHub/cpp_labs/README.md

 #### **For C/Cpp files**
 Use clange-format Microsoft style.

 For that use
 ```clang-format -style=Microsoft <path to c/cpp file>```
 and to write the change
 ```clang-format -style=Microsoft -i <path to c/cpp file>```

-~~PublishExperiment.sh should automatically do that.
-Search for all c/cpp files and run this.~~
+PublishExperiment.sh should automatically do that. it search for all c/cpp files inside the experiemnt folder and run this.

 #### **For bash script files**
 For every bash script add a comment block having this information.